-Our educators lead Scouts through the various habitats of a 7.5 acre organic garden and butterfly habitat.
+Our educators lead Scouts through the various sections of our 7.5 acre organic gardens and butterfly habitat.
 Planned activities during the tour will not only increase scouts' garden and outdoor knowledge, but will help scouts fulfill badge requirements.

 We are conveniently located in Fair Park, close to many other museums offering other youth-based exhibits and activities.

 Green Petal Power* - Using Resources Wisely comes to life as Daisies complete all Green Petal requirements and learn what they can do with leftover fruits and veggies.
 As the girls explore our gardens, they will collect the requirements for their Compost Bucket!

 Rose Petal* - Daisies earn their Rose Petal by planting a seed and exploring the gardens.
 Which animal reuses leaves for its home?
 Come find out!